Travel Outside the U.S.

 How Do I Get a Travel Signature?

-Students and scholars should be aware of potential delays in visa processing due to possible security checks, which the State Department refers to as "administrative processing."
-You should discuss supporting documentation with the ISO prior to travel, and include the possibility of significant delays in your travel.
-Once the decision to undergo admiistrative processing is made by the U.S. Consulate, there is nothing the University can do to accelerate the process.
+Plan for the possibility of significant delays and carry supporting materials when you travel.
+Once the decision to undergo administrative processing is made by the U.S. Consulate, there is nothing the University can do to accelerate the process.

 Never enter the U.S. on a Tourist Visa (B-2 or B-1/B-2) or the Visa Waiver Program (WB or WT) throughout your period of F-1 or J-1 status, including an approved period of F-1 OPT or J-1 Academic Training.
 This includes summer and holiday travel while you are still actively an F-1/J-1 student/scholar or on OPT or academic training.
 Entry to the U.S. as other than F-1 or J-1 will constitute a change of status, and F-1 benefits will be abandoned., including the ability to enroll at UVA.